 - Capital IQ; based on global data available in Capital IQ’s database, August 2023.
 Measuring companies with revenues of $250 million-plus annually.

 - Morningstar, Cambridge Associates, as of 3/31/2023.
 Private equity is represented by the Cambridge Associates US Private Equity Index.
 Public Equity is represented by the S&P 500 Index.
-Return is calculated using quarterly returns from 4/1/1986-3/31/2023 and is annualized over the period.
+Return is calculated using quarterly returns from 4/1/1986-3/31/2023 and is annualized over the period and net of fees.

 - Diversification does not guarantee a return or protect against a loss.

 - Capital is at risk and investors may not get back the amount originally invested.